Wide Lens

 Current programming:

-Members are invited to register for the CMPA’s upcoming Wide Lens module, focused on helping producers create safer, more equitable spaces for Indigenous partners and team members, offered in partnership with The Shine Network Institute (TSNI) and the National Screen Institute (NSI).
+Members are invited to register for the CMPA’s upcoming Wide Lens module, focused on helping producers create more accessible and equitable spaces for their partners and team members, offered in partnership with the Disability Screen Office (DSO).

-To register for this session and to view the introduction by Jennifer Podemski, click here to login.
+To register for this session, click here to login.